-The second stream, Modern South Asia, is intended for students aiming to range more broadly across the states and societies of the subcontinent.
-Students within this stream may pursue any combination of interests, including history, literature, language, religion, economy and interstate relations.
+As a student on the MPhil, you may choose to explore present-day India’s social, economic and political achievements and challenges, and the connections between the country’s democratic and developmental successes and failures, or to range more broadly across the states and societies of the subcontinent.
+Students may pursue any combination of interests, including history, literature, language, religion, economy and interstate relations.

 During the first year, all students will attend the core course, introducing modern South Asia across the disciplines.
-All students will also receive training in research methods, through one of the following specially tailored programmes:
+All students will also receive training in research methods, though one of the following specially tailored programmes:

 - research methods for area studies, both qualitative and quantitative

 - qualitative and historical methods

 - qualitative methods: literature and language (this option will only run if a minimum of three students sign up for it, otherwise a combined qualitative module will run covering both historical methods and methods relevant to literature and language)

 An important purpose of the research methods course is to help you develop and refine your thesis topic.

 You will also choose option papers.
 If you are taking the language track, you will take one option paper during the first year.
 If you are taking the non-language track, you will take two option papers.